Sohou08/Hadoop-Spark/file_format/readme.md

     * store meta data with data and support schema evolution
 * __Drawback__
     * No splittable : XML has an opening tag at the beginning and a closing tag at the end.
 You cannot start processing at any point in the middle of those tags.
+    * increase in data size and processing time because the document size is often bulky and with big files, the tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission
 * __Big data__
     * Pig (To process XMLs in Pig, piggybank.jar is essential.
 This jar contains a UDF called XMLLoader() that will be used to read the XML document),..